Tips for Returning Work and Distributing Classroom Materials

 Distributing Materials

 One thing that helps the class run more smoothly is to have a plan for passing out papers, books, or other materials that are needed to complete assignments.
 Without a plan in mind, passing out learning materials can take up precious learning and teaching time.
 A lesson can really be sidetracked as the students become restless while waiting to get started between instruction and guided practice.
-Save yourself the hassel and have a plan or set-up prepared.
+Save yourself the hassle and have a plan or set-up prepared.

 Here are several ways to get materials to students quickly, efficiently, and with the least amount of disruption: